-Cu is an important microalloying element in Al-Mg-Si (6xxx series) alloys, but its role in B4C-reinforced Al-Mg-Si composites is rarely known.
-In this work, using the state-of-the-art Cs-corrected transmission electron microscopy (TEM), the Cu-related precipitation in a B4C/6061 Al composite fabricated at different temperatures is revealed at an atomic level.
+Cu is an important microalloying element in Al-Mg-Si (6xxx series) alloys, but its role in B_4C -reinforced Al-Mg-Si composites is rarely known.
+In this work, using the state-of-the-art Cs-corrected transmission electron microscopy (TEM), the Cu-related precipitation in a $B_4C/6061$ Al composite fabricated at different temperatures is revealed at an atomic level.
 In the composite hot-pressed at 560 °C, Q phase is the main Cu-contained precipitates.
-When the pressing temperature increases to 620 °C, the chemical reactions between B4C reinforcements and the alloy matrix generate Al3BC and MgB2.
-Moreover, Cu is found to segregate at the interfaces between precipitates and the matrix, which is assumed to increase the nucleation of the reaction products.
+When the pressing temperature increases to 620 °C, the chemical reactions between B_4C reinforcements and the alloy matrix generate Al_3BC and Al_3BC and Al_3BC and Al_3BC are the interfaces between precipitates and the matrix, which is assumed to increase the nucleation of the reaction products.

-© 2017 Published by Elsevier B.V.
+© 2017 Elsevier B.V.
+All rights reserved.